 SANOFI is a multinational organisation with affiliates, partners and subcontractors located in many countries around the world.
 For that reason, SANOFI may need to transfer (via access, visualisation or storage) your personal data to other jurisdictions, including countries outside the European Economic Area (“EEA”), which may not be regarded as providing the same level of protection as the jurisdiction you are based in.

-Safeguards for international transfers of personal data: In cases where SANOFI needs to transfer personal data outside the EEA, we will ensure that the following adequate safeguards, as required by applicable data protection laws, are implemented to ensure a similar degree of protection is afforded to it:
+Safeguards for international transfers of personal data: In cases where SANOFI needs to transfer personal data outside the EEA, we will ensure a similar degree of protection is afforded to by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
 For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.